irisfofs/jekyll-rp_logs/README.md

   etaoin: [etaoin shrdlu]
 ```

-The [default config file](https://github.com/xiagu/jekyll-rp_logs/blob/1247e4d2cacd7a1cb658828d286bbae049ce2e13/.themes/default/source/_config.yml.default#L41) has these same examples, demonstrating how and where they should be set.
+The [default tags file](https://github.com/xiagu/jekyll-rp_logs/blob/master/.themes/default/source/_tags.yml.default) has these same examples, demonstrating how and where they should be set.

 ### Tag descriptions
 This feature lets you add a blurb of text on the page for a tag (the one that lists all RPs with that tag).

-Example syntax (for your `_config.yml`):
+Example syntax (for your `_tags.yml`):

 ```yaml
 tag_descriptions: